Niagara Park, New South Wales

 The suburb contains Niagara Park railway station, which is on the Main North railway line.
 A shopping centre, timber mill, primary school, and sports centre are also located within Niagara Park.

+History

+The suburb took its name from a farm, which was owned by Mr. Measure, an American landowner who named the farm after Niagara Falls.
+Niagara Park railway station was opened in October 1902 with the name Tundula and was later changed to its current name on 27 November.

 Events

 On the second Saturday of every month a large market is held at the shopping centre where residents set up tables selling various goods.
 There are also competitions for children held by the town crier.